surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 21.9.0-b.1 =
+= 21.9.0-rc.1 =

-(2025/11/15) Disabled Schema and Open Graph type in Document SSO metabox for WooCommerce account, cart, and checkout pages.
+(2025/11/15) Schema and Open Graph type drop-downs in the Document SSO metabox now disabled for WooCommerce account, cart, and checkout pages.
+Added a new 'wpsso_og_video_image_url' filter.

 = 21.8.1 =